-- be a current APTA member.
+- a current APTA member

 Selection will be made at random while taking into consideration geographic diversity and equal representation of schools.
-In certain cases, spots are held for those academic programs that hold competitions for selection of ushers.

-- assisting APTA staff with the breakdown of the House on Wednesday afternoon
+- assisting APTA staff with the breakdown of the House on Wednesday afternoon.

-- assisting with the election process as necessary
+- assisting with the election process as necessary.

 - quickly and efficiently assisting in other House processes as requested